-MASTA Travel Clinic -Ipswich is located at 47 St Nicholas Street, Ipswich, Suffolk, IP1 1TW.
-The private travel clinic is a location for the provider MASTA (Medical Advisory Service for Travellers Abroad) Limited.
+MASTA Travel Clinic - Monument is located at Flight Centre London Monument, 2/3 Eastcheap

+London, EC3M 1AE.
+The service is co-located with a private travel booking business.
 MASTA Limited provides more than 170 private travel clinics across the UK.
-McKesson Europe AG (previously Celesio AG) provides pharmacies throughout Europe and recently bought MASTA Limited.
-The clinic offers travel health consultations, travel and non-travel vaccines, blood tests for antibody screening and travel medicines such as anti-malarial medicines to children and adults.
+The clinic offers travel health consultations, travel and non-travel vaccines and travel medicines such as anti-malarial medicines to children and adults.
+The clinic is also a registered yellow fever vaccination centre.
 MASTA Limited are licenced for the importation and distribution of vaccination medicines, and to supply vaccines to GP surgeries and NHS services across the country.
 They also provide travel health training and mentorship for pharmacists and nurses.

-The Ipswich clinic is open between 10am and 4.30pm Wednesday and Thursday.
+The Monument clinic is open between 11am and 7pm on Mondays, between 8am and 4pm on Tuesdays, Wednesdays and Thursdays and is not open between Friday and Sunday.
 In addition MASTA provide a telephone consultation service with specialist travel nurses and have a central customer service team to manage appointment bookings.
-Patients are able to attend one of the other locations when the Ipswich clinic is not open.
+Patients are able to attend one of the provider's other London locations when the Monument clinic is not open.

-We inspected the clinic on 2 May 2018.
-The inspection was led by a CQC inspector, and there was also a practice nurse specialist advisor.
+We inspected the clinic on 24 May 2018.
+The inspection was led by a CQC inspector and was also attended by a CQC medicines specialist inspector.

 Before visiting, we reviewed a range of information we hold about the service.
 We also asked the service to complete a provider information request.
+On the day of the inspection, the nurse responsible for running this clinic was unavailable, however we were able to speak with them by telephone on the day after the inspection.
 During our visit we:

-- Spoke with the lead nurse who is also the registered manager and the receptionist. - Spoke to the nominated individual who is also a registered nurse and a manager within the service.
-(A nominated individual is a person who is registered with the Care Quality Commission to supervise the management of the regulated activities and for ensuring the quality of the services provided). - Looked at information the clinic used to deliver care and treatment plans. - Reviewed comment cards where clients and members of the public shared their views and experiences of the clinic.
+- Spoke to the nominated individual who is also a registered nurse and a manager within the service.
+(A nominated individual is a person who is registered with the Care Quality Commission to supervise the management of the regulated activities and for ensuring the quality of the services provided). - Spoke to the provider's head of clinical standards. - Looked at information the clinic used to deliver care and treatment plans. - Reviewed comment cards where clients and members of the public shared their views and experiences of the clinic.